ewolff/microservices-primer/manuscript/chapter3.md

 Microservice through the Continuous Delivery Pipeline into production.
 Moreover, deployments of Microservices are easier to safeguard.
-All the problems concerning Continous Delivery in the context of deployment monolith can be solved by the smaller size of Microservices.
+All the problems concerning Continous Delivery in the context of deployment monoliths can be solved by the smaller size of Microservices.
 Thus Continuous Delivery is profoundly facilitated by Microservices.

 Of course some measures are necessary to ensure the independent deployment of Microservices.
-Nevertheless the advantages in regards to Continuous Delivery are for many architects and developers an important reason to get interested in Microservices.
+Nevertheless, the advantages in regards to Continuous Delivery are for many architects and developers an important reason to get interested in Microservices.